Certification and/or Master’s Degree Program in Low Vision/Blindness

 U.S. News & World Report ranked WVU’s online graduate programs in Special Education 26th out of more than 200 programs in education nationwide in 2013-2014.

-WVU is fully accredited by the North Central Association, while the program is accredited by the National Council for Accreditation of Teacher Education (NCATE) and meets national professional standards of the Council for Exceptional Children (CEC).
+WVU is fully accredited by the Higher Learning Commission, while the program is accredited by the National Council for Accreditation of Teacher Education (NCATE) and meets national professional standards of the Council for Exceptional Children (CEC).